Josephine Abady

 Josephine R. "Josie" Abady (August 21, 1949 – May 25, 2002) was an American stage director, film director, and producer.

 Early life and education

-Abady was born in New York.
-Her mother Nina Abady (née Friedman) was a civil rights activist and Alabama-born of Mizrahi Jewish (Syrian Jewish) descent who worked full time to support her three kids after Aaron’s father who was of Sephardic Jewish (Lebanese-Jewish) descent, and passed away.
+Abady's mother Nina (née Friedman) was an Alabama-born civil rights activist of Hungarian Jewish descent who worked full time to support her three kids after Aaron's father, who was of Lebanese-Jewish descent, passed away.
 Her sister is actress Caroline Aaron.

 Abady graduated from Syracuse University and earned her MFA from Florida State University.

 Theatrical career

 Abady taught theater at Bennington College and was head of the theater program at Hampshire College in Amherst, Massachusetts before she began her professional career as the artistic director of the Berkshire Theater Festival (in Stockbridge, Massachusetts).
 She opened the season at the Cleveland Play House with a revival of Born Yesterday, starring Ed Asner and Madeline Kahn, a production that moved to Broadway.

 From 1994 to 1996, Abady was one of the two artistic directors of the Circle in the Square Theatre, along with Theodore Mann.